 Minimum gift levels for endowed funds

-The Yale Endowment supports our faculty, provides financial aid for students, builds our libraries and collections, and sustains a myriad of programs and activities.
+The Yale endowment supports our faculty, provides financial aid for students, builds our libraries and collections, and sustains a myriad of programs and activities.
 Minimum funding requirements for endowed funds vary depending on the nature of the gift opportunity.
 For example, currently donors may support financial aid for students in Yale College or the Graduate School of Arts and Sciences by creating an endowed fund with a minimum gift of $100,000.
-A named Visiting Professorship in the Faculty of Arts and Sciences or Athletic Coach's position may be endowed with a gift of $1,500,000, a Professorship with $3,000,000, or a Dean's or Director's position with a gift of $5,000,000.
-For examples of other giving opportunities, click here.
+A named visiting professorship in the Faculty of Arts and Sciences or athletic coach’s position may be endowed with a gift of $1,500,000, an existing professorship with a gift of $3,000,000, or an incremental professorship, dean’s, or director’s position with a gift of $6,000,000.

 Endowment unit pricing policy

-The effective price for units sold is based on the unit value calculated at the end of the month in which the request for sale is received by the Office of Funds Management.
+The effective price for units sold is based on the unit value calculated at the end of the month in which the request for sale is received by the Office of Gift Administration.
 Cash disbursements related to units sold will occur as soon as possible following the date the unit value is calculated.

 Spending rule for endowed funds

-Yale imposes a charge on restricted endowment funds which represents a pro rata portion of costs incurred by the University in carrying out the purposes of the funds.
-The administrative charge is adjusted annually, based on changes in the University's budgeted and actual expenses.
+Yale imposes a charge on the annual income distributed from restricted endowment funds which represents a pro rata portion of costs incurred by the university in carrying out the purposes of the funds.
+The administrative charge is adjusted annually, based on changes in the university’s budgeted and actual expenses.

 Stewardship of endowed funds